maxhbr/LDBcollector/README.md

 ## Further information
 {metæffekt} provides visualization of the {metæffekt}-universe on https://metaeffekt.com/#universe.

-Currently, ScanCode version 32.1.2 is used.
-The version has not been fully processed, yet.
-Updates pending.
+Currently, ScanCode version 32.3.3 is used as reference version.

 Non-approved OSI status information is not yet complete; more details is added incrementally.
 Please note in this context, that all OSI status details except `approved` convey unofficial information collected